 A path meanders around the pond and offers several vantage points to enjoy this unique landscape.
 This is one of the oldest public Japanese gardens in America, dating to 1915.
 Near the center of the pond is a brilliant red torii that perfectly complements the fall foliage.
 After squatting and kneeling while taking photos for hours, the wooden pavilion was the perfect spot for a rest.
 From a quiet bench, I took in views of the pond and watched the low sun filter through the colorful trees.

 On the bank of the pond, a regal bald cypress (Taxodium distichum) grows.
-It’s one of the few evergreen trees that actually sheds its needles annually.
+It’s one of the few conifer trees that actually sheds its needles annually.
 Before they drop, the delicate needles turn a warm rust color.
 Layers of fallen ginkgo leaves and bald cypress needles create a soft tapestry that blankets the path in the Japanese garden.

 Other structures are hidden throughout the garden.
 As you stroll, you’ll discover stone lanterns and wooden bridges.
 From the footbridge, watch the koi fish swim beneath fallen leaves that decorate the dark surface of the pond.